razazaheer12/Snake-game/README.md

 ## 🐍 Modern Snake Game

-A modern Snake Game built with HTML, CSS, and JavaScript. 🐍 Control the snake with arrow keys, eat grains to grow, and increase your score by +5 points each bite.
+A modern Snake Game built with HTML, CSS, and JavaScript.
+Control the snake with arrow keys, eat grains to grow, and score points.
-Enjoy smooth gameplay, a clean UI, and a fun retro gaming experience right in your browser!
+Now with Pause/Resume buttons, speed boosts every 5th food, and sound effects for a fun retro experience! 🎮

 ## 🎮 Features

-✅ Move the snake using Arrow Keys (↑ ↓ ← →)
+🎯 Move the snake using Arrow Keys (↑ ↓ ← →)

-✅ Eat grains to grow longer and gain +5 points each time
+🍏 Eat grains to grow and earn +5 points

-✅ Real-time score counter above the game board

-✅ Game Over screen with final score and restart button

-✅ Snake wraps around edges (no walls, but self-bite ends game)

-✅ Clean & modern UI design with smooth colors

-✅ Built with vanilla JavaScript (no external libraries)
+📊 Scoreboard displayed at the top

+⏸ Pause and ▶ Resume buttons for better control

+⚡ Snake speed increases every 5th grain eaten

+🔊 Sound effects for eating and game over

+❌ Game ends when the snake collides with itself

+🔄 Restart option after game over

 ## 📸 Screenshots
 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/6d4c831a-2ed9-43a8-86a5-26a44973785d" />